portainer/portainer-docs/docs/index.md

 # Welcome

 Welcome to the official Portainer Documentation.
-This is an open source documentation project and all community contributions are welcome and encourages.
+This is an open source documentation project and all community contributions are welcome and encouraged.
 For information about contributing to the Portainer documentation, see [Contribution guidelines](https://github.com/portainer/portainer-docs/blob/master/contributing.md).

 ## About Portainer